 So you are going to Morocco?
 You are in for the ride of a lifetime!

 Did you know it’s possible to spend a night in the Sahara Desert?
-It’s a fabulous thing to do and we have some tried and tested tips for what to wear on a camel ride in Morocco.
+A Morocco desert experience is a fabulous thing to do and we have some tried and tested tips for what to wear on a camel ride in Morocco.

 Morocco is a highly intoxicating country.
 As soon as I knew we were Morocco bound, Sahara Desert Trips from Marrakech were all I could think about and the first thing we did.

 It was our only Splurge – if only I’d had my handy Sahara Desert Trip Packing List beforehand.